 Complete the following sentence.

-The prolonged ____ of the work schedule caused some ______ for our customers.
+The prolonged ________ of the work schedule caused some _______ for our customers.

 a) rivision/inconvenience